Trauma Risk Management Practitioner Training – 2 day course

 Face traumatic events at work?
 Or interested in supporting colleagues who do?

 Become a Trauma Risk Management (TRiM) Practitioner.
-Help support colleagues across our North East London Integrated Care System and health and care roles who have had traumatic experiences at work.
+Help support colleagues across north east London working in health or social care, who have had traumatic experiences at work.

 What is TRiM?